-5.1.9 Student Telephone Emergency Message System
+5.5.9 Student Telephone Emergency Message System

+Should an emergency arise with a student's family, the family may contact the Office of Student Affairs to initiate contact with the student.
 Students are asked to inform family members/friends that only emergency messages will be relayed to students.
-The caller must clearly state that an emergency situation exists.
+The caller must clearly state that an emergency exists.
 The caller will be asked for his or her name, telephone number, his or her relationship to the student, and the nature of the emergency.
+Verifiable student information may also be requested.

-5.1.10 Cancellation of Class
+5.5.10 Cancellation of Class

 In event of inclement weather, tune to local radio stations for announcement of school closings.
 No clinical duties will be canceled because of weather; only didactic and laboratory classes may be canceled.
-Students at all locations and the Distance Education Pathway should use the e2 Campus System to check on possible closures.
+LECOM at Seton Hill is closed whenever the Seton Hill University campus is closed for inclement weather.
+Students at all locations should use the Omnilert Campus System to check on possible closures.
+LECOM at Seton Hill students utilize the Seton Hill University Omnilert Campus system or check local media for the status of classes.
+LECOM at Elmira also uses Elmira College's system.

-5.1.11 Required Equipment
+Required Equipment 5.5.11